St. Don Bosco, Coat-an-Doc’h (Guingamp)

 |

-The outside walls of the capel are made of natural stone and concrete.
+The outside walls of the chapel are made of natural stone and concrete.
 The façade was intended as a temporary closure and is therefore of less solid

 quality and artistic execution.
 The small door in the front of the